graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/directives.md

 }
 ```

-# Repeatable Directives

-A directive may be defined as repeatable by including the `repeatable` keyword.
-Repeatable directives are often useful
-when the same directive should be used with different arguments at a single location, especially in cases where additional
-information needs to be provided to a type or schema extension via a directive.
-GraphQL.NET v4 supports repeatable directives.
-To make your directive repeatable set `DirectiveGraphType.Repeatable` property to `true`.

 # How to apply a directive

 After you have defined your directive, then it can be applied to the corresponding elements of the schema.
 If you try to apply the directive in locations that are not allowed for this, an exception will be thrown
 when initializing the schema.
 Also, during the schema initialization, the compliance of all applied
-directives with the corresponding directives definitions (names, number and types of parameters, and so on)
+directives with the corresponding directives' definitions (names, number and types of parameters, and so on)
 will be checked.

 The following is an example of using the server-side `@length` directive.